maverickad77/js-dev-final-capstone-starter-whack-a-mole/README.md

 Adjusted Scale of associated png files to fit the screen correctly

+Adjusted all other associated asks within the project

 The Project includes the following Folders:  Assets, SRC, Test... and includes the following Files:  .gitgnore, index.html, jest.config.js, ReadMe, Testing.js, and associated JSON packages

 The project has also been tested on replit.com